Nissan Versa replace Ignition Coil(s) to fix DTC P0301

 Diagnostic Procedures

-3. Connect the spark plug and harness connector to the ignition coil.
-Fix the ignition coil using a rope etc., with a gap of 13–17 mm (0.52-0.66 in) between the edge of the spark plugs and the grounded metal portion, as shown in the figure.
+Remove the ignition coil and spark plug from the cylinder identified in the DTC.
+Connect the spark plug and harness connector to the ignition coil.
+Fix the ignition coil with a gap of 0.52–0.66 in (13 –17 mm) between the edge of the spark plug and a grounded metal portion.
 Crank the engine for about 3 seconds, and check whether a spark is generated between the spark plug and the grounded metal portion.

 Replace the ignition coil and spark plug